Bible translations into Scottish Gaelic: Society in Scotland for Propagating Christian Knowledge edition of the Bible

 It was not until after the final defeat of the Jacobite warriors at Culloden in 1746, that the Society in Scotland for Propagating Christian Knowledge began serious work on a published Bible in Scottish Gaelic and initiated a translation project in 1755.
 The result of this was the New Testament of James Stuart (1701–1789), minister of Killin, and poet Dugald Buchanan, published in 1767.
 Stuart worked from the Greek, Buchanan improved the Gaelic.
 This was followed in 1801 by a full Bible translation with an Old Testament largely by Stuart's son John Stuart of Luss.

 Metrical Psalms

 The Psalms were translated into Gaelic in metrical form for congregational singing.
 The full 150 Metrical Psalms called Sailm Dhaibhidh were first published in full in 1694.
-The General Assembly of the Church of Scotland produced a revised edition in 1826, which is basically the same text which is still used today.
+The General Assembly of the Church of Scotland produced a revised edition in 1826, which is basically the same text that is still used today.
 The Metrical Psalms of all 150 Hebrew Psalms are often printed at the back of the Bible along with some 67 Paraphrases called Laoidhean o na Sgrioptuiribh Naomha and some 5 Spiritual Songs called Dana Spioradail.
 This was last printed as a separate edition by the Scottish Bible Society in 1987.